 What is a Cornish Hen?

-• Because of their small size, whole or halved Cornish hens are perfect for serving.
-That way each person gets a nice mix of white meat and dark.
+• They feel like a festive treat: Because of their small size, each person gets their own bird with a nice mix of white meat and dark.

-• Because they are harvested younger, Cornish hens are more tender than larger chickens.
+• Slightly more tender: Because they are harvested younger, Cornish hens’ meat tends to be more tender than larger chickens.

-• Because of their surface area, Cornish hens readily absorb flavor from marinades, spice rubs, and seasonings.
+• Easy to pack on the flavor: Because of their surface area, Cornish hens readily absorb flavor from marinades and spice rubs.

 Ingredients for roasted cornish hens including cornish hens, celery, onion, lemon, chicken broth, garlic, salt, sweet paprika, allspice, dried thyme, black pepper, nutmeg, and olive oil.

-• Garlic is a major flavor player in this marinade.
+• Garlic is a major player in this marinade.
 Peel but don’t bother to chop the cloves; the food processor will do the work for you.
-Feel free to cut the quantity to suit your tastes.

 • Extra virgin olive oil carries the flavor of the spices and garlic and helps coat the Cornish hens.
-I use our Private Reserve Greek extra virgin olive oil
+I use our rich and fresh tasting Private Reserve Greek extra virgin olive oil for this recipe.

-• Fresh lemon or lime juice acts as a tenderizer and adds a pop of brightness that amplifies the intensity of the other flavors in the marinade.
+• Fresh lemon or lime juice acts as a tenderizer and adds a pop of brightness to balance the savory flavors.

 • Cornish hens: You’ll need four Cornish hens for this recipe.
 They’re often sold frozen in packages of one or two.
 Try to get four of a similar size so they cook at the same speed.

-• Vegetables: Celery sticks and a large onion, roughly chopped and stuffed inside the Cornish hens, help flavor the birds as they cook and ensure they don’t dry out.
+• Vegetables: Celery and a onion, roughly chopped and stuffed inside the Cornish hens, help flavor the birds as they cook and ensure they don’t dry out.

 • Chicken broth provides flavor and moisture for roasted Cornish hens.
 I recommend basting the hens with the broth to help keep them juicy.
-Use homemade chicken broth or store-bought low-sodium broth.
+Use homemade chicken stock or store-bought low-sodium broth.

 A close up of 4 roasted cornish hens in a large skillet with lemon wedges.